Myocardial infarction

-A myocardial infarction (MI), commonly known as a heart attack, occurs when blood flow decreases or stops to the coronary artery of the heart, causing damage to the heart muscle.
-The most common symptom is chest pain or discomfort which may travel into the shoulder, arm, back, neck or jaw.
-Often it occurs in the center or left side of the chest and lasts for more than a few minutes.
-The discomfort may occasionally feel like heartburn.
-Other symptoms may include shortness of breath, nausea, feeling faint, a cold sweat or feeling tired.
+A myocardial infarction (MI), commonly known as a heart attack, occurs when blood flow decreases or stops in one of the arteries of the heart, causing infarction (tissue death) to the heart muscle.
+The most common symptom is retrosternal chest pain or discomfort that classically radiates to the left shoulder, arm, or jaw.
+The pain may occasionally feel like heartburn.
+This is the dangerous type of acute coronary syndrome.

+Other symptoms may include shortness of breath, nausea, feeling faint, a cold sweat, feeling tired, and decreased level of consciousness.
 About 30% of people have atypical symptoms.
 Women more often present without chest pain and instead have neck pain, arm pain or feel tired.
 Among those over 75 years old, about 5% have had an MI with little or no history of symptoms.
 An MI may cause heart failure, an irregular heartbeat, cardiogenic shock or cardiac arrest.